grpc/proposal/A88-xds-data-error-handling.md

 It's not at all clear what the actual requirements are here, nor is it clear what timer-based behavior can actually be safely used to trigger xDS fallback, so we'll need a lot more discussion to come to consensus on what we need here.
-As a result, I am proposing that we proceed with only the proposal above and handle this potential improvement as a subsequent effort.
+As a result, we are proposing that we proceed with only the proposal above and handle this potential improvement as a subsequent effort.